Amos47/2400/Chapter3/Ch03_Basics.md

 >“The role of each and every team member is to help the team deliver potentially shippable product in each sprint.”

 The *sprint* is best understood as one complete vertical sequence in Figure NAPT, from Requirements to Evaluation.
-This “sprint (or iteration) is designed to deliver a working system to the client, albeit mostly incomplete until the project nears completion.
+This *sprint* (or iteration) is designed to deliver a working system to the client, albeit mostly incomplete until the project nears completion.
 As such, this resembles prototyping.

 Microsoft, for example, has begun to use Agile to deliver its Visual Studio programming environment.